rdococ/scriptblocks2/readme.md

 * Introspective blocks.
 * Features slated for removal, such as continuations.

 These features can be accessed by enabling the 'Enable Experiments' setting.
-Some are merely for fun and will remain experimental, such as the introspective blocks.
-Other features are a work in progress and may be promoted to a proper feature in the future, such as spawnable processes.
-A few features, such as continuations, will be removed in the near future.
+Some are merely for fun, other features may be included in the future, and a few features such as continuations will be removed in the future.

 # Examples